shadowninja108/SDHelper/README.md

 # SDHelper
 A 3DS hax install helper

+# What is this?
+This tool allows for automatic downloading of installer files.
+An XML file defines what to download and puts it all in one directory.
+This can be used for even quicker A9LH installations, as it would download all the files, all at once.
+All you would do is press start, then copy all the files to your SD card (theoretically).
+That's it.

 # How To Use
 * Put download.xml in the same directory as the jar file.
 Example in this repo (update/download.xml)
 * Open jar